bioinform-org/biohackeu22-bioinforming-paper/paper/paper.md

 ## Acknowledgements

-Renato
-Alexia Cardona
-Denise
-Linelle
-Suchitra
+This work was funded by ELIXIR, the research infrastructure for life-science data.
+We are also grateful to Investment-development fund (IDF) of Montenegro for their support.
+We thank Alexia Cardona, Renato Alves, Denise Slenter, Bérénice Batut, Linelle Abueg, Suchitra Thapa and Gültekin Ünal for their valuable suggestions.

 ## References